ishi1022/cse15l-lab-reports/labreport3.md

 /Users/ishifishi/Downloads/OANC-GrAF/data/spoken/telephone/switchboard/22
 /Users/ishifishi/Downloads/OANC-GrAF/data/spoken/telephone/switchboard/2
 ```
-4.```-size``` the +1000 seachea for files wihtin the directory that are larger than 1000 bytes.
+4.```-size``` the +1000 searches for files wihtin the directory that are larger than 1000 bytes.
 It is useful when you want to find files that are not exceeding a sertain size.
 The +10000 searches for files larger then 10000 bytes.
-You can also use this function with a - ign to find files smaller than a certain size.
+You can also use this function with a - sign to find files smaller than a certain size.
 ```
 ishifishi@Ishvaris-MBP OANC-GrAF % find /Users/ishifishi/Downloads/OANC-GrAF/data/written_1/fiction/eggan -type f -size +1000
 /Users/ishifishi/Downloads/OANC-GrAF/data/written_1/fiction/eggan/TheStory-s.xml